 Analyzer Functions The active part of the analyzer responsible for performing intrusion analysis of information that may be representative of vulnerabilities in and misuse of IT resources, as well as reporting of conclusions.
-The 3D Sensor with IPS performs the analyzer functions of the countermeasures of a TOE.
+The (Virtual) 3D Sensor with IPS performs the analyzer functions of the TOE.